 - numbness and weakness in the feet

 Your doctor will usually be able to diagnose shin splints during a physical exam.
-He or she will ask you about the types of physical activities you participate in and how often you pursue them.
-Diagnostic tests such as imaging scans and X-rays are used only if a doctor suspects that you might be suffering from bone fractures or a condition other than shin splints.
+They’ll ask you about the types of physical activities you participate in and how often you pursue them.
+Doctors may prescribe diagnostic tests such as imaging scans and X-rays if they suspect that you might be suffering from bone fractures or a condition other than shin splints.

 Shin splints normally require that you take a break from certain physical activities and give your legs time to rest.
 The discomfort will usually resolve completely in a few hours or at most in a few days with rest and limited activity.
-The suggested amount of downtime is two weeks.
-During this time, you can engage in sports or activities that are less likely to cause additional harm your legs.
+The suggested amount of downtime is typically about two weeks.
+During this time, you can engage in sports or activities that are less likely to cause additional harm to your legs.
 These activities include swimming or walking.
-In addition, your doctor will often suggest that you do the following:
+Your doctor will often suggest that you do the following:

 Check with your doctor before restarting any activities.
-This condition must be differentiated from more serious conditions affecting the lower leg (e.g. compartment syndromes or fractures).
-Warming up before exercise is also a good way to make sure your legs are not sore.
+Warming up before exercising is also a good way to make sure your legs aren’t sore.